-Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: • technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: • general understanding of key issues, recent scholarship and practices within the discipline areas of chaplaincy and leadership, consistent with a Christian worldview; • depth of understanding of practical fieldwork; • technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline areas of chaplaincy and leadership.
-Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; specialist technical and creative skills to express ideas and perspectives; communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; chapiaincy and leadership.
-Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline areas of chaplaincy and leadership; examine a complex problem or presenting issues using appropriate leadership and chaplaincy methodologies and theories; communicate technical and creative skills to express leadership ideas and perspectives; communicate effectively to transfer knowledge and specialised chaplaincy skills to peers, clients, and general audiences in diverse contexts; communicate effectively and creatively ideas and perspectives on key business issues, recent scholarship and practices in business to peers and general audiences in diverse contexts.
-Leadership Integrity and Justice Personal and Social Skills Communication Critical and Creative Thinking
+Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: • technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: general understanding of key issues, recent scholarship and practices within the discipline areas of entrepreneurship and business, consistent with a Christian worldview; depth of understanding of practical fieldwork; technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline areas of entrepreneurship and business.
+Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; specialist technical and creative skills to express ideas and perspectives; communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline areas of entrepreneurship and business; examine a complex problem or presenting issues using appropriate business and entrepreneurship methodologies and theories; communicate technical and creative skills to express business ideas and perspectives; communicate effectively and creatively ideas and perspectives on key issues, recent scholarship and practices in business and entrepreneurship to peers and general audiences in diverse contexts.
+Integrity and Justice Personal and Social Skills Communication Critical and Creative Thinking